OpenDSA/OpenDSA/RST/source/HashDel.rst

 However, the new record would actually be inserted into the slot of the first tombstone encountered.

-.. inlineav:: hashdelCON1
+.. inlineav:: hashdelCON1 ss
    :output: show

 Here is a practice exercise.

-.. avembed:: AV/Hashing/HashingDeleteProficiency.html
+.. avembed:: AV/Hashing/HashingDeleteProficiency.html pe
    :showbutton: hide

 The use of tombstones allows searches to work correctly and allows